Ir al contenido principal

 Symptoms of vaginal thrush often include:

-• Itching, redness, soreness and swelling in the vaginal area.
+• Itching, redness, soreness, and swelling in your vaginal area.

 • A thick, white discharge with a texture like cottage cheese.